4/6/17 Houston | Talent Development, a Boardroom Imperative

 Non-Member Price: $75

 The board of directors’ role in talent development is a critical issue given the widening gap between talent needs and talent resources shaped by globalization, digitization and demographic shifts, and the higher success rate of CEO’s coming from inside corporations.
-We welcome private company, public company and not-for-profit board members to convene to hear the latest insights on best practices around talent development, a boardroom imperative.
-The panelists will explore how the board performs its job well without encroaching on management’s role, best techniques for building a multi-year, multi-level internal pipeline of talent, HR’s strategic seat at the table, and how corporate culture plays into effective talent development.
-The panelists will also explore various aspects of the board’s role in CEO and C-level succession planning and the best ways to use third party advisors wisely in the succession planning process.
+We welcomed private company, public company and not-for-profit board members to convene to hear the latest insights on best practices around talent development, a boardroom imperative.
+The panelists explored how the board performs its job well without encroaching on management’s role, best techniques for building a multi-year, multi-level internal pipeline of talent, HR’s strategic seat at the table, and how corporate culture plays into effective talent development.
+The panelists explored various aspects of the board’s role in CEO and C-level succession planning and the best ways to use third party advisors wisely in the succession planning process.

-This seasoned program panel of directors consisting of Eileen Campbell, former VP of Human Resources for Marathon Oil, Doug Foshee, former Chairman and CEO of El Paso Corporation, and Steve Newton, Partner, Russell Reynolds, will explore these critical questions and more.
-Moderated by Barbara Duganier, former senior executive of Accenture and public company board director, discussions will also explore insights on how to keep talent development in the forefront of the board’s strategic planning and risk assessment discussions, despite cyclical ups and downs in the company’s business.
+This seasoned program panel of directors consisted of Eileen Campbell, former VP of Human Resources for Marathon Oil, Doug Foshee, former Chairman and CEO of El Paso Corporation, and Steve Newton, Partner, Russell Reynolds, l explored these critical questions and more.
+Moderated by Barbara Duganier, former senior executive of Accenture and public company board director, discussions also explored insights on how to keep talent development in the forefront of the board’s strategic planning and risk assessment discussions, despite cyclical ups and downs in the company’s business.

 Location and Time

 7:00 am Registration / Networking / Breakfast Buffet Opens

 7:30 am Breakfast / Roundtable Introductions and Topic Discussion

 9:15 am Final Networking